Go to content

 The newest or likely the most favorite by walleye anglers today

-Weights can vary to as light as 1/4 oz. to as heavy as 1 1/2 oz. sinker.
-Weight is determined by the overall depth of the water, how deep the fish are and how fast the drift is moving the boat.
-The average weight used is 3/4 oz. sinker, but the past couple years charters have been known to go heavier with weights up to 1 oz.
+Weights can vary from as light as 1/4 oz. to as heavy as 1 1/2 oz. sinker.
+Weight is determined by the overall depth of the water, how deep the fish are, and how fast the drift is moving the boat.
+The average weight used is 3/4 oz. sinker, but in the past couple of years charters have been known to go heavier with weights up to 1 oz.
 The drop rate is often regarded as 1.5 ft. per second with these weights.

-These lures can be retrieved identical to the way a weight-forward spinner is fished.
+These lures can be retrieved identically to the way a weight-forward spinner is fished.
 Use a slow steady retrieve and a shuffle.
 Be prepared, strikes are often very light.
 Many times it appears as if the line is just tightening.
 This indicates a pick-up by a walleye.
-One of the biggest tips I can give anglers using weapons/harnesses is be sure that your drag is not too tight.
-Most of the time the walleye will just 'suck' it in and you'll lose many fish due to a overtight drag.
-When the hook-set occurs, majority of the time the hooks connects with the membrane in the mouth of the fish, so horsing the fish with a oversight drag or to fast of reel/retrieve will cause the hook to pull, losing your opportunity for a walleye in the boat.
+One of the biggest tips I can give anglers using weapons/harnesses is to be sure that your drag is not too tight.
+Most of the time the walleye will just 'suck' it in and you'll lose many fish due to an overtight drag.
+When the hook-set occurs, the majority of the time the hooks connect with the membrane in the mouth of the fish, so horsing the fish with an oversight drag or to fast of reel/retrieve will cause the hook to pull, losing your opportunity for a walleye in the boat.

 Need more information on lures or to make